tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 treated as an error and be handled appropriately.
 All other aspects of the HTTP response and error handling are inherited from standard DoH.

-Proxies MUST forward any Target responses with 2xx, 3xx, 4xx, or 5xx status codes unmodified to the Client.
+Proxies forward responses from the Target to client, without any modifications to the body.
+In general, the Proxy forwards the status code received from the Target to the Client.
+The Proxy also SHOULD add a Proxy-Status response header with an "received-status" parameter indicating the status code sent by the Target.
+If a Proxy receives a successful (2xx) response from a Target without the "application/oblivious-dns-message" HTTP Content-Type header, it MUST return a 502 (Bad Gateway) response to the Client request, along with Proxy-Status response header with an "error" parameter of type "http_protocol_error".

 Note that if a Client receives a 3xx status code and chooses to follow a redirect, the subsequent request MUST also be performed through a Proxy in order to avoid directly exposing requests to the Target.
-Target responses with 1xx status codes MUST NOT be forwarded to the Client.
-If a Proxy receives a successful response from a Target without the "application/oblivious-dns-message" HTTP Content-Type header, it MUST return a 502 (Bad Gateway) response to the Client request, along with Proxy-Status response header with an "error" parameter of type "http_protocol_error".

 Requests that cannot be processed by the Target result in 4xx (Client Error) responses.
 If the Target and Client keys do not match, it is an authorization failure (HTTP status code 401; see Section 3.1